 On the other hand, in the mobile world, subscriptions are not that well-received, though — often, you get the feeling some developers just switch to a subscription model to rip you off.
-That’s why I find it especially important to explain my decision and to explain Niagara Launcher’s monetization model.
+That’s why I find it especially important to explain my decision and Niagara Launcher’s monetization model.

 Alternative monetization strategies

-There are many launchers out there, and almost all of their Pro versions can be unlocked by a one time purchase.
+There are many launchers out there, and almost all of their Pro versions can be unlocked by a one-time purchase.
 As a result, the model seems sustainable at first glance, but this is a deceiving picture.

 Exploring a new Action Launcher business model